-Laundry Time for Different Clothing
+Laundry Time for Different Fabrics

 A little know-how about laundry can help extend the shelf life of your favorite clothes.
 When the word laundry comes to our mind, we think of stuffing the washing machine with clothes.
 Furthermore, most of us know the basic regimen of laundry time, which involves a washing machine, some dirty clothes, a detergent, and a fabric softener.
 However, different clothes are made of different fabrics, and different fabrics need to be washed and dried in different ways.